BCUIC Under 18s Policy

 The guardian should be an adult who the University can contact in case of emergency and can act in loco parentis (in the absence of the parents) and must be:

-- Over 25, can be a relative, and cannot be a BCU student.
+- Over 25, can be a relative, and cannot be a student at any UK institution.

 - Must be based in the UK, ideally in Birmingham to take on guardian responsibilities, until the student is over 18.

 - Must be in the UK legitimately and cannot be on a visitor visa.

 - Must be available to attend enrolment at BCU.

-- Nominated and signed parental consent letter (refer to admissions requirements for details)
+- Nominated and signed parental consent form (refer to admissions requirements for details)

-The College Birmingham City University International College (BCUIC) and the University Birmingham City University (BCU) are not able to take on the rights and responsibilities of parents/guardians in relation to under 18s, and we do not act in loco parentis in relation to students who are under the age of 18, even when they are provided with our accommodation, during the period until which they legally become adults on their 18th birthday.
+The College Birmingham City University International College (BCUIC) and the University Birmingham City University (BCU) are not able to take on the rights and responsibilities of parents/guardians in relation to under 18s, and we do not act in loco parentis (in the absence of the parents) in relation to students who are under the age of 18, even when they are provided with our accommodation, during the period until which they legally become adults on their 18th birthday.

-Students who are enrolled on a programme at Birmingham City University cannot be appointed legal guardian of a young person under the age of 18 applying to study at the University.
+Students who are enrolled on a programme at Birmingham City University, or any UK institution cannot be appointed legal guardian of a young person under the age of 18 applying to study at the University.

 The person the parents appoint to be the UK Guardian for the Under 18 on the student’s acceptance form, are expected to undertake the following responsibilities whilst the student remains under 18: